wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 ##### 71 Rules as to sets

-*   (1) Where a bill is drawn in a set, each part of the set being numbered, and containing a reference to the other parts, the whole of the parts constitute one bill.
+*   (1) Where a bill is drawn in a set, each part of the set being numbered, and containing a reference to the other parts, the whole of the parts constitute 1 bill.

     (2) Where the holder of a set indorses 2 or more parts to different persons, he is liable on every such part, and every indorser subsequent to him is liable on the part he has himself indorsed as if the said parts were separate bills.

     (3) Where 2 or more parts of a set are negotiated to different holders in due course, the holder whose title first accrues is, as between such holders, deemed the true owner of the bill; but nothing in this subsection shall affect the rights of a person who in due course accepts or pays the part first presented to him.

-    (4) The acceptance may be written on any part, and it must be written on one part only.
+    (4) The acceptance may be written on any part, and it must be written on 1 part only.

-    (5) If the drawee accepts more than one part, and such accepted parts get into the hands of different holders in due course, he is liable on every part as if it were a separate bill.
+    (5) If the drawee accepts more than 1 part, and such accepted parts get into the hands of different holders in due course, he is liable on every part as if it were a separate bill.

     (6) Where the acceptor of a bill drawn in a set pays it without requiring the part bearing his acceptance to be delivered up to him, and that part at maturity is outstanding in the hands of a holder in due course, he is liable to the holder thereof.